ceres-solver/ceres-solver/docs/source/gradient_solver.rst

    Summary of the various stages of the solver after termination.

-.. function:: string GradientProblemSolver::Summary::BriefReport() const
+.. function:: std::string GradientProblemSolver::Summary::BriefReport() const

    A brief one line description of the state of the solver after termination.

-.. function:: string GradientProblemSolver::Summary::FullReport() const
+.. function:: std::string GradientProblemSolver::Summary::FullReport() const

    A full multiline description of the state of the solver after termination.